Escape Studios

-Escape Studios is a British visual effects academy situated and headquartered in North Greenwich, London, offering short courses and degrees at undergraduate and postgraduate level.
-Escape Studios' primary offering includes study programmes in Visual Effects (VFX), Game Art and Animation, with short courses available in Motion Graphics.
-Since the foundation of Escape Studios in 2002, more than 4,000 students have passed through its doors, moving into jobs in the animation and visual effects industries.
+Escape Studios is one of the UK's leading animation, games and VFX schools training professionals and students in the creative industries.
+Its main campus is situated in North Greenwich, London, offering short courses and degrees at undergraduate and postgraduate level.
+Escape Studios' primary offering includes study programmes in Visual Effects (VFX), Game Art, Game Design, Concept Art, Programming, Animation, Motion Graphics and Technical Art.
+Since the foundation of Escape Studios in 2002, more than 5,000 students (dubbed Escapees) have passed through its doors, moving into jobs in the creative industries.

 History

-Escape Studios was founded in April 2002 by Dominic Davenport and James Huggins as an independent visual effects academy; initially based in Notting Hill, and later in Shepherd's Bush, London, offering short courses in Visual Effects (VFX), Game Art, Animation and later Motion Graphics.
+Escape Studios was founded in April 2002 by Dominic Davenport and James Huggins as an independent visual effects academy; initially based in Notting Hill, and later in Shepherd's Bush, London, offering short courses in Visual Effects (VFX), Games, Animation and later Motion Graphics.
 The goal was to become "Europe's top VFX school".
 In 2010 Davenport described Escape Studios as a "finishing school for the visual effects industry in this country", often taking students with an existing undergraduate degree and helping them to break into the industry.

+In 2010, Escape Studios starting offering postgraduate degrees in Visual Effects Production with two pathways, one specialising in 3D and one in compositing.

 In 2011 general manager Mark Cass explained in an interview with the BBC that demand for trained VFX talent was such that "we literally cannot train people quick enough to get out the door", and that the philosophy of Escape Studios is "recreate, as far as possible, the work environment that its graduates will hopefully enter".

 In 2012 Escape Studios attempted to break into the United States setting up a training campus in LA but closed shortly after.
 Shortly after Escape Studios closed operations in LA it spun off its software re-selling business, creating a new company, Escape Technology, "targeting the media industry", allowing Escape Studios to "concentrate fully on the continued growth of its classroom and online academies and recruitment services".

 Studio space at Escape Studios with a view of surrounding North Greenwich location.

-In October 2013 Escape Studios was acquired by Pearson plc, and from September 2015 it began offering degrees at graduate level (followed by undergraduate degrees from 2016) as a subsidiary of Pearson College London.
-Undergraduate and graduate degrees are validated and awarded by the University of Kent.
+In October 2013 Escape Studios was acquired by Pearson plc, and from September 2016 it began offering undergraduate degrees as a subsidiary of Pearson College London.

-Pearson announced that "Escape Studios will retain its name and Shepherd’s Bush location", and promised a “smooth transition” for "all existing students and staff".
-Escape Studios' primary offerings are in three areas: Visual Effects (VFX), Animation and Game Art, although short courses are available in Motion Graphics.

-Tutors include Head of Animation Alexander Williams.
-Visiting tutors include animator and graphic novelist Sydney Padua.
+Escape Studios tutors are required to have worked in industry with many work between education and the creative industries.
+Animator, Alexander Williams., is the Director of Animation and Visual Effects at Escape Studios.

 In June 2023 Escape Studios was acquired by AAP Education Limited, a new partnership between Sterling Partners and Coventry University.
 AAP Education is committed to maintaining high quality student experiences and outcomes and to creating a sustainable and exciting future.
 The trading name remains as Escape Studios.

 In April 2024, Escape Studios received its UKVI licence and therefore welcomes aspiring talent and creatives from around the globe.
 Receiving the UKVI licence allows the institution to sponsor international students to join programmes on a student visa.